Vampire Lovers (band): Legacy

-In the mid-1980s The Vampire Lovers gained international recognition when Jello Biafra of US hardcore punk outfit Dead Kennedys promoted "Buzzsaw Popstar" on college radio stations.
+In the mid-1980s The Vampire Lovers gained international recognition when Jello Biafra (former singer of the US hardcore punk outfit Dead Kennedys) promoted "Buzzsaw Popstar" on college radio stations.
 McFarlane declared "[d]espite their intermittent break-ups and infrequent gigs, The Vampire Lovers have enjoyed a cult status all the same".
 In October 2004 a retrospective compilation album, 13 Tasteless Masterpieces, was issued by United Kingdom indie label, Magic Monster.
-It was judged to have some really raw, crude snot.
+Jeff Dahl, (formerly of the Angry Samoans), judged the album, in the U.S. fanzine Carbon 14, to have "some really raw crude snot".

 Another single was released in 2009 featuring live versions of their songs Buzzsaw Popstar and Death Dwarf originally recorded in 1988.
 According to I-94 Bar's The Barman, 'This in-your-face version of the single holds up well.
 "Death Dwarf" is a break-neck Ramone-ic derivation that lives off a spiky guitar figure.
 Nasty and nice.
 It all sounds live and unpolished but that won't worry fans.
 The original recording of Buzzsaw Popstar had also been included as part of the 2015 CD Compilation called "Stranded, The Chronicles of Australian Punk".
 This CD was a wide retrospective of Australian punk, officially released by the Australian Broadcasting Corporation's Four by Four label.

-The band received a special tribute by Newstead Brewing (Brisbane) and Akasha (Sydney) in 2020 and 2021, with the release of a limited edition Red IPA blood red craft beer called “Vampyre Lovers”.
+The band received a special tribute by Newstead Brewing (Brisbane) and Akasha Brewing (Sydney) in 2020 and 2021, with the release of a limited edition Red IPA blood red craft beer called “Vampyre Lovers”.
 The breweries acknowledged Brisbane’s renowned explosion of punk counter-culture with, ”a tip of the hat”, recognition for the Vampyre Lovers.